Reading time: 8 min.

 Hair loss can happen at any point, although it is most common in people aged 15 – 29.

-A number of illnesses can also trigger hair loss including scalp ringworm, psoriasis and eczema.
+A number of common scalp problems can also trigger hair loss including scalp ringworm, psoriasis and eczema.
 Scalp ringworm is a fungal infection that is usually passed on by sharing towels, brushes or sheets.
 It can cause bald, scaly patches but is easily treated with oral medication and a medicated shampoo.

 Psoriasis is an inflammatory skin condition that can cause scaly, itchy patches, in addition to hair loss.
 This is treated using a process of descaling.
 Steroids are often required to reduce inflammation.